unshiftio/handshake/README.md

 ### set

 The set method allows you to assign properties on the handshake that should be added to every `.get` call.
-The method accepts 2 arguments.
+The method requires 2 arguments.

 1. `key` The name of the property which should be added to the handshake.
 2. `value` The value that needs to be stored.
 If you supply a function it will